Last Updated on July 23, 2020 by Michael Joseph

-Enjoying the most popularity in Japan—their homeland—they are famous for having a variety of health benefits.
+Enjoying the most popularity in Japan—their homeland—they are famous for supposedly having a variety of health benefits.

-- In a randomized dietary study of 52 healthy men and women, those given dried shiitake mushrooms showed improved immunity and lower levels of CRP (a marker of inflammation).
-On the positive side, the dosage was at realistic consumption levels in everyday life (4).
+For example, in a randomized trial featuring 52 healthy men and women, those given dried shiitake mushrooms showed improved immunity and lower levels of CRP (a marker of inflammation).
+Also, the dosage was at a level that is a realistic consumption level in everyday life (4).

 Per 100g, shiitake mushrooms provide the following vitamins and minerals in large amounts;